swig/swig/Doc/Manual/src/Fortran.md

 In contrast, the historical Fortran string is a sequence of characters sized at compile
 time: representing a smaller string at run time is done by filling the storage with trailing blanks.
-The Fortran intrinsic `LEN_TRIM` returns the length of a string without trailing blanks, and the `TRIM` function is used if necessary to return a string with those trailing blanks removed.
+The Fortran intrinsic function `LEN_TRIM` returns the length of a string without trailing blanks, and the `TRIM` intrinsic function is used if necessary to return a string with those trailing blanks removed.
 Of course, this definition of a string means `'foo'` and `'foo '` are equivalent.